Mountain Time (MT) | Photo Diary

 “I’ve been asking that for the longest time.
 Like, what is electricity?
 Really?
 Not “currents” or “fields.”
 What is electricity?”

-Today is our last day.
-We’re sitting on the balcony, gazing at the mountains and valley, watching two guys play Frisbee.
+Right now, we’re sitting on the balcony, gazing at the mountains and valley, watching two guys play Frisbee.
 The orange pizza bowl curves, glides like smooth pie.
 The downstairs main to our left slices wood on his patio, smell of sawdust drifting 3 stories up.
-We see a dog lying on his back, riding bicycles in the air.
+There is a dog lying on his back, riding bicycles in the air.

-We went to the marina after work – part II of graduation photos – and then to an intentionally quaint, sprawling, aggressively walkable Christmas town catered heavily to the rich.
-It is a cute little “European” resort town, that takes every sign to remind you that it is Europe condensed.
-It is the idyllic Christmas town.
-We see Santa driving the bus.
+We went to the marina after work – part II of graduation photos – and then to a quaint, sprawling, walkable Christmas town.
+It was a cute little “European” resort town.
+Santa drove the bus.

 Hungry, we sailed on back, crawling over 1,000 feet in elevation.

-We happen to pass by an empanada shop, where we order half a dozen empanadas.
-We end up demolishing them on the balcony, only pausing to down locally-brewed beer.
-I barely have time to catch my breath before realizing, with some regret, that I should have photographed the empanada, dripping in chile oil and butter and chorizo, a doughy disaster in my hand.
+We happened to pass by an empanada shop, where we ordered half a dozen empanadas.
+We demolished them on the balcony, only pausing to down locally-brewed beer.
+I barely had time to catch my breath before realizing, with some regret, that I should have photographed the empanada, dripping in chilé oil and butter and chorizo, a doughy disaster in my hand.

 these shots are so great Lu! our weather hasn’t been so good here but I hope one day soon I’ll get to go on an adventure just like yours. keep ROCKin 😉